The spherical ensemble and quasi-Monte-Carlo designs: Introduction

+That the estimate in the case $s=2$ implies the one for $s<2$ follows from \cite[Lemma 26]{b-s-s-w}.
+Note that the worst case error in the case $s=2$ is similar to the worst case error of low-discrepancy sequences on the cube (formula \ref{eq:low-discr}).
+It should, however, be stressed that on the two-sphere there are no explicitly constructed sequences $(\boldsymbol{x}_{N})$ saturating the optimal rate $\text{wce }(\boldsymbol{x}_{N};2)=\mathcal{O}(N^{-1}),$ even if logarithmic factors are included (see the discussion in Section \ref{subsec:Explixit-sequences-for}).

 An important feature of the proof of the previous theorem is that it yields attractive values on the constants in question.
-For example, for any $\eta>0$ the following explicit bound holds for $N\geq1000,$ say, where $\log N$ denotes the natural logarithm,
+Indeed, for any $\eta>2/\log N$ the following explicit bound is obtained: